-MIL on steady - An emission control system malfunction has been detected.
-Check the fuel-filler cap if the Loose Fuel Cap warning appears in the vehicle information display.
+- MIL on steady An emission control system malfunction has been detected.
+Check the fuel-filler cap if the Loose Fuel Cap warning appears in the vehicle information display (if so equipped) or the trip computer (if so equipped).
 If the fuel-filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
-The ilight should turn off after a few driving trips.
-If the ilight does not turn off after a few driving trips, have the vehicle inspected.
+The (light should turn off after a few driving trips.
+If the 门 light does not turn off after a few driving trips, have the vehicle inspected.
 It is recommended that you visit a NISSAN dealer for this service.
-You do not need to have your vehicle towed to the dealer.
+You do not need to have your vehicle towed to the dealer - MIL blinking An engine misfire has been detected which may damage the emission control system.
+To reduce or avoid emission control system damage: - do not drive at speeds above 45 mph (72 km/h). - avoid hard acceleration or deceleration. - avoid steep uphill grades.

-- MIL blinking An engine misfire has been detected which may damage the emission control system.
-To reduce or avoid emission control system damage: - do not drive at speeds above 45 mph (72 km/h). - avoid hard acceleration or deceleration. - avoid steep uphill grades. - if possible, reduce the amount of cargo being hauled or towed.
+- if possible, reduce the amount of cargo being hauled or towed.

 The MIL may stop blinking and come on steady.
 Have the vehicle inspected.
 It is recommended that you visit a NISSAN dealer for this service.
-You do not need to have your vehicle towed to the dealer.
+You do not need to have vour vehicle towed to the dealer.